Joe Mixon Player Prop Bets for NFL Week 1 - Cincinnati vs. Las Vegas

 Matchup vs. Las Vegas

-- In his single career matchup against them, Mixon had 123 rushing yards against the Raiders, 48.0 more than his over/under in Saturday's game.
+- Over his three career matchups against the Raiders, Mixon averaged 112.7 rushing yards per game, 37.2 more yards than his over/under in Saturday's game.

-- Mixon rushed for multiple touchdowns in that game against the Raiders.
+- Mixon has had a rushing touchdown in every game versus the Raiders, and had multiple TDs in two of those games.

-- The Raiders have the NFL's 20th-ranked defense against the run, giving up 114.3 yards per game.
+- The Raiders allow 114.3 yards per game on the ground, the NFL's 20th-ranked rush defense.

-- The Bengals are up against the NFL's 23rd-ranked D when it comes to rushing TDs conceded (18 this season).
+- Mixon and the Bengals will face off against the NFL's 23rd-ranked defense in terms of rushing touchdowns conceded (18).

 Recent Performances